Pokhara Valley

 Pokhara Valley is the second-largest valley in the hilly region of Nepal.
 It lies in the western part of Nepal.
 The cities of Pokhara and Lekhnath are in the valley.
+As of 2023, Pokhara has a population of 599,504.
 It is located in Gandaki zone, 203 km west of Kathmandu Valley.
 The city of Pokhara is one of the major cities of Nepal and it, like Kathmandu Valley, is extremely vulnerable to earthquakes due to its clay soil and liquefaction potential.

-Tourism

-Pokhara is one of the most popular tourist destinations in Nepal.
-Many tourists visit Pokhara Valley to see the Himalayan range and lakes.
-Pokhara is also famous for boating, trekking, rafting, paragliding, zipline and extreme sports like rafting, canoeing and bungee jumping.
-According to the Nepal Tourism Board, the number of international tourists to Pokhara in 2009 was 203,527, and the same year 509,956 international tourists visited Nepal and the number is increasing every year.